 1 Mergers and Acquisitions

-One of the best known mergers and acquisitions in the process industry occurred when Heinz (owned by 3G Capital) merged with Kraft.
-The Kraft Heinz merger by 3G Capital, and supported by Warren Buffet (Warren Buffet is actually the biggest shareholder), was huge and on the surface it looked like a typical private equity strategy of slashing costs.
+One of the best known mergers and acquisitions in the process industry occurred when Heinz (owned by 3G Capital) merged with Kraft in 2015.
+The Kraft Heinz merger by 3G Capital, and supported by Warren Buffet (Warren Buffet is the biggest shareholder), was huge and on the surface it looked like a typical private equity strategy of slashing costs.
 But 3G Capital seem to have a much more sophisticated strategy based on extraordinary, some would say aggressive, operating skills.

 Critics say that the “buy, squeeze, repeat” pattern has flaws, particularly in relation to long term developments such as real product innovation.
 Also businesses can get so big that they start hitting anti-competition restrictions.
 This can be seen with their other high-profile investment, AB InBev.